Indications

 Pharmacokinetics

-Excretion: The elimination of ramipril occurs in 3 phases.
+Elimination: The elimination of ramipril occurs in 3 phases.
 The initial phase involves a rapid decline in plasma concentration, characterized by distribution to tissues and plasma, with a half-life of approximately 2 to 4 hours.
 This phase is succeeded by apparent elimination, during which free ramiprilat is eliminated, and the half-life is approximately 9 to 18 hours.
 The final phase is terminal elimination, with a half-life of more than 50 hours.

 Administration

-The only approved method of ramipril administration is through oral means.
-In the United States, ramipril is available in capsule form.
-Patients having trouble swallowing ramipril capsules can open the capsule and mix the contents with 120 mL of water, applesauce, or juice, if necessary, to facilitate administration.
+Ramipril is available in 1.25 mg, 2.5 mg, 5 mg, and 10 mg oral capsules.
+Patients having trouble swallowing ramipril capsules can open the capsule and mix the contents with 120 mL of water, applesauce, or juice to facilitate administration.

-Dosage
+Adult Dosage

 Specific Patient Populations

-• CrCl <40: Initiate dosing at 1.25 mg daily, with a maximum dosage of 5 mg daily.
+- CrCl <40: Start at 1.25 mg daily, with a maximum dosage of 5 mg daily.

-• All other indications:
+- All other indications

-• CrCl <40: Decrease the usual dose by 75%.
+- CrCl <40: The standard dose is reduced by 75%.

 Pregnancy considerations: Ramipril should be avoided during pregnancy.
 Close monitoring of amniotic fluid and the fetus is essential if ramipril use is indicated.
 Studies suggest that neonatal harm, including intrauterine growth restriction, oligohydramnios, renal failure, and even death, can occur, particularly when ACE inhibitors are taken in the second and third trimesters.[13]

-Breastfeeding considerations: Because no information is available on the use of ramipril during breastfeeding, an alternate drug may be preferred, especially while nursing a newborn or preterm infant.(LactMed®)
+Breastfeeding considerations: Because no information is available on using ramipril during breastfeeding, an alternate drug (eg, LactMed®) may be preferred, especially while nursing a newborn or preterm infant.

 Adverse Effects

-Elevated serum creatinine: Ramipril may cause a transient increase in serum creatinine in approximately 1% to 2% of the patients.
+Elevated serum creatinine: Ramipril may cause a transient increase in serum creatinine in approximately 1% to 2% of patients.

 Hyperkalemia: Hyperkalemia has been reported in approximately 1% to 10% of patients taking ramipril.